 Buy vs Lease: Which Is Cheaper?

-Buying hardware outright is cheaper long-term (you own the device and pay lower monthly fees), while leasing reduces upfront costs but locks you into a contract.
-For a 10-vehicle fleet over 3 years, buying saves roughly £2,000–£4,000 compared to leasing — but requires £1,000–£5,000 upfront.
+Buying hardware outright is cheaper long-term.
+You own the device and pay lower monthly fees.
+Leasing reduces upfront costs but locks you into a contract.
+For a 10-vehicle fleet over 3 years, buying typically saves £2,000 to £4,000 compared to leasing.
+It does require £1,000 to £5,000 upfront.

 If your fleet is growing rapidly or you want to test a system before committing, leasing makes sense for the first 12 months.
 For established fleets with stable vehicle counts, buying hardware outright and negotiating a rolling monthly software subscription is almost always the cheaper option.